 Each quarter, feedback regarding student submissions will be provided via email.
 Any failing submissions will result in a grade of "NR" for the quarter pending one attempt at remediation.
 Students who are granted the opportunity to remediate any component of their quarterly submission will have 15 business days to submit their attempt.
 Successful completion of remediation will result in a maximum grade of 70% for said component(s).

-Students will be allowed one remediation attempt for each online exam.
+Students will be allowed one remediation attempt for the Midterm Exam and each online exam.
 Successful completion of remediation will result in a maximum grade of 70% for said exam.
 Failure to demonstrate competency by achieving a score of 70% or higher will result in a grade of "F" for the quarter.
 Any student failing to meet this criterion will be subject to dismissal.

 Quarterly portfolio submissions must be submitted online via Exxat and available to the department for review by the due dates outlined by 5pm CST.
-Each assignment submission file cannot be larger than 15MB.

 Quarter Submission Due Date

-2nd Quarter SPO 1, 6 & 12-14 Friday, October 28,
+2nd Quarter SPO 1, 6 & 12-14 Friday, October 27,

-Quarterly Evaluations 2022 at 5pm (CST)
+Quarterly Evaluations 2023 at 5pm (CST)

-Log/Journal -
+Log/Journal

 Interesting Case PPT